VIL Frequently Asked Questions

 Yes, as long as they were taken at an accredited post secondary institution and you received a B or better.
 You will need to submit appropriate waiver forms.

-May I take prerequisite classes concurrently with the VIL classes?
+May I take the 418/518 prerequisite class concurrently with the VIL classes?

-In general, the answer is no. These classes form a foundation for the graduate program and must be completed prior to entering the program.
-In exceptional circumstances, one or two may be taken concurrently.
+In general, the answer is no. This class forms a foundation for the graduate program and must be completed prior to entering the program.

 May I postpone the Summer Session?